g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 - Press "Enter" and your local clone will be created.

 #### Fork

 To fork the repository:
 - Log in (or sign up) to Github.
 - Navigate to the [repository of this project](https://github.com/g-omarsdottir/rock-paper-scissors-lizard-spock-game).
 - Click the "Fork" button in the top right corner to open dropdown menu and select "Create a new fork".

 ## Credits

+- The content for this project was written by me, Gudrun Omarsdottir.
+- The game design this expanded game was created by [Sam Kass with Karen Brylan](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock).

 ### Content

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage ) for local storage, i.e. store and retrieve username value.
 - [W3 schools](https://www.w3schools.com/jsref/prop_text_value.asp) for displaying username value in personalized user feedback.
 - [Delay with setTimout()](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) to display the visual feedback of pushing submit and play button for improved UX.